ravendb/docs/version_3/docs/client-api/commands/how-to/switch-commands-credentials.dotnet.markdown

 **Return Value**

-Method returns new instance of commands that will use desired credentials.
+Method returns new instance of commands that will use given credentials.

 ## Example